tslocke/hobocookbook/tutorials/agility.markdown

 We'll now add some styling to `public/stylesheets/application.css` to make our Agility app look a bit different.

 The first thing we'll do is switch from a "boxed in" look to an horizontally open style.
-To do this we'll use a background image to draw a horizontal top banner across the whole page and change the page background colour to white.
+To do this we'll use a background image to draw a horizontal top banner across the whole page and change the page background colour to white:

     html, body {
     	background-image: url(/images/header.png);